CapgeminiNorway/AgileArchitect/manuscript/introduction/2_Guiding_Principles.md

-# Guding principles for Architecture the DevOps way
+# Guding principles for Architecture the Agile way
 These are the guiding principles for an agile architect

 ## Principle no 1